fonsp/Pluto.jl/README.md

 ## Dynamic environment

 Pluto offers an environment where changed code takes effect instantly and where deleted code leaves no trace.
 Unlike Jupyter or Matlab, there is **no mutable workspace**, but rather a _one-to-one correspondence_ between variables and code.
-In a Pluto notebook, the value of a variable _always_ corresponds to the code that defines it — there is no hidden state.
+In a Pluto notebook, a variable or function definition _always_ corresponds to the code that defines it — there is no hidden state.

 ### Interactivity